Want a Horror Story?

-2. Use Inverted Pyramid (to ensure you cover the most important things).
+- Use Inverted Pyramid (to ensure you cover the most important things);

-A study of demos by Gong.io found that the most successful demos applied these three principles – and the most successful demos had “speaker switches” an average of every 76 seconds.
-(A “speaker switch” is a change from the vendor talking to the customer speaking and vice versa.)
+A study of demos by Gong.io found that the most successful demos applied these three principles.
+Additionally, the most successful demos had speaker switches on an average of every 76 seconds.
+(A “speaker switch” is a change from the vendor talking to the prospect speaking and vice versa.)

-ü Summarize frequently – which also cues the audience that it is their turn to ask questions.
+- Summarize frequently: This also cues the audience that it is their turn to ask questions;9

-ü Check-in frequently – with phrases like, “Comments or questions?” or “What do you think of what you’ve seen so far?” and “Does that address your requirements sufficiently?”
+- Check-in frequently: Use phrases such as, “Comments or questions?” or “What do you think of what you’ve seen so far?” and “Does that address your requirements sufficiently?”

-ü Test the latency periodically – here’s a great mid-demo check: Tell your audience, “I’m going to say ‘3-2-1 click’, then please let me know when you see the graphic appear…” This (gently, but firmly) forces your audience to engage;
+- Test the latency periodically: Here’s a great mid-demo check.
+Tell your audience, “I’m going to say ‘3-2-1 click’, then please let me know when you see the graphic appear…” This (gently, but firmly) forces your audience to engage;

-ü Check for specific attention – “Can you see my mouse pointing at the logo?”
+- Check for specific attention: “Can you see my mouse pointing at the logo?”

-ü Use the highlighters, arrows, pens and other annotation tools periodically.
+- Use the highlighters, arrows, pens and other annotation tools periodically;

-ü Use inverse text (drag across text to reverse highlight) – simple and very effective.
+- Highlight text (drag across text to reverse highlight): This is a simple and very effective highlighting technique;

-ü Drive interaction with larger audiences – have them raise their virtual hands and use the chat/Q&A dialogs to respond to your questions and enable questions/comments from them.
+- When driving interaction with larger audiences: Have them raise their virtual hands, communicate reactions, and use the Chat/Q&A dialogs to respond to your questions and enable questions or comments from them.
 You often can “riff” off of Chat comments to encourage more contributions and reward those who participate.

-In Great Demo! methodology, we teach the idea of breaking a demo up into consumable chunks.
+In Great Demo! methodology, we teach breaking a demo up into consumable chunks.
 It turns out that the typical adult human can pay attention for about 10 minutes before they need to be “refreshed” in some way.
 Accordingly, in a sixty-minute demo you should have (at least!) six chunks – more would be better.

 In the best case, use your salesperson or other colleague from your company.
 Next best is your champion or key contact.

-Start the session ten minutes early and guide this person to help you with:
+Start the session a few minutes early and guide this person to help you:

-· Managing introductions – have them go around the room to help you capture each participant’s name, job title and objectives.
+- Manage introductions: Have them go around the room to help you capture each participant’s name, job title and objectives;

-· Communicating tone and how things are going.
+- Communicate tone and how things are going;

-· Alerting you when new people arrive or folks leave.
+- Alert you when new people arrive, or people leave;

-· Managing (and repeating) questions for you (this is a really good one…!).
+- Manage (and repeat) questions for you (this is a really good one…!);

-· Alerting you to side-bar discussions or comments that you couldn’t hear.
+- Alert you to side-bar discussions or comments that you can’t hear.